Qolors/Clam-Shell/README.md

 ```

 2. **Configure Clam Shell:**
-   - Edit `config.json` to set your Discord bot token, webhook URL for logging, and other configuration options.
+   - Edit `config.json` to set your Discord bot token, webhook URL for logging, and other configuration options
+   - If your `config.json` file is not in the same location as your `docker-compose.yaml`, update the volumes path

 3. **Start Clam Shell:**
    ```bash